WordCmp.com

 • purport: propose or intend

-Other hyponyms of mean include design, plan, be after, propose, purpose, aim.
+Other hyponyms of mean include design, be after, plan, aim, propose, purpose.

 mean (noun) purport (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n the intended meaning of a communication
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n the pervading meaning or tenor

 mean (adjective) purport (adjective)